-Books on the bayesian approach and the statistical analysis -many are advanced, and many are theoretical.
+Many books on the bayesian approach and the statistical analysis are advanced, and many are theoretical.
 While most of them do cover the objective, the fact remains that data analysis can not be performed without actually doing it, and this means using dedicated statistical software.
 There are several software packages, all with their specific objective.
-Finally, all packages are free to use, is versatile as problem-solving, and its interactivity with R and OpenBUGS.
+Finally, all packages are free to use, are versatile with problem-solving, and are interactive with R and OpenBUGS.

 Table of Contents